Planting and maintaining a succulent garden is an easy and beautiful addition to any patio or garden. They can even be grown indoors.

 These little guys put off shoots that are easy to transplant and regrow.

 This guy looks dangerous and mean.
 The spikes are pointy but not very sharp so there is no fear of getting poked.
 Another thing about succulents that most people might not know is that when most succulents turn red it means they’re stressed and need some water.
-This guy was so root bound with all the new babies it had produced that it was getting almost no water.
+The roots were so bound with all the new babies it had produced that it was getting almost no water.
 It looks pretty with the red and some people under water on purpose.
 As long as I keep them alive I’m happy with whatever color they are; seriously, my husband teases me for the plants I’ve killed 🙂

 I can’t wait until the birdbath planter fills in and looks more established.
 And I wish the birds would leave the coconut fibers alone in the wagon.
-Apparently they’ve been taking them to build nests and sadly it doesn’t look as cute as it did when I took the pictures.
-I keep putting it back together and stacked some loose coconut fibers nearby to lure them away from my plants.
+Apparently they’ve been taking the fibers to build nests.
+Sadly it doesn’t look as cute as it did when I took the pictures.
+I keep putting it back together.
+I even stacked some loose coconut fibers nearby to lure them away from my plants.

 That’s about all for today, I’m no expert on succulent gardens but mine have been doing well for the last several years.
 If you have any questions please leave me a comment.
 If I don’t know the answer I’m happy to do a little research for you!